storj/storj/docs/blueprints/storage-node-satellite-selection.md

 * If aggregation yields no URLs (list URL unreachable) should we default to anything?
 How should this be reported?
 * If block listing removes all URLs, how should this be reported?
 * Can we safely auto-migrate storage nodes into this new method of management?
+* How long does the storage node wait before garbage collecting pieces from Satellites it no longer trusts?
+Should this be manual operation?

 ## To Do

 * Implement an endpoint at `https://www.tardigrade.io/trusted-satellites` to return the default list of trusted Satellites.
 * Implement a `trust.ListConfig` configuration struct which:
-  * Contains a list of Trusted Satellite List URLs (with a release default of `https://www.tardigrade.io/trusted-satellites`)
+  * Contains the list of entries (with a release default of a single list containing `https://www.tardigrade.io/trusted-satellites`)
-  * Contains the Allow List
-  * Contains the Block List
   * Contains a refresh interval
   * Maintains backwards compatability with `WhitelistedSatellites` in `piecestore.OldConfig`
 * Implement `storj.io/storj/storagenode/trust.List` that:
   * Consumes `trust.ListConfig` for configuration
-  * Performs the initial fetching and aggregation of trusted Satellite URLs
+  * Performs the initial fetching and building of trusted Satellite URLs
   * Updates according to the refresh interval (with jitter)
 * Refactor `storj.io/storj/storagenode/trust.Pool` to use `trust.List`